esperanca/personal_website/src/posts/weeknote-020.md

 We tend to see the world through our discipline lens and bias.
 All things I described are just typical daily challenges, and is the role of Product to create the balancing act.
 Its ok to disagree and commit, but a conversation debt needs acknowledgment before moving forward.

 That is why strategy is a different animal.
 Alignment and attention are key.
+But imagination can be left out.
 In the book Intertwingled, Peter Morville shared why this can be hard to achieve sometimes:

 > We plan events, trips, families, sites, systems, companies, and cities.
 We do it all the time but make the same mistakes.
 First, we procrastinate.
 We fear complexity, so we start too late.
 Then, in a hurry, we split ideas and execution into phases or roles.
 We draw lines in our minds that segregate.
 The binary oppositions of think-do and plan-build are myths.
 Like yin and yang, these seemingly separate forces interrelated and entangled.

 Strategy is a beast - you have to find the joy of not knowing things.
-It's about dancing with moving targets.
-And relentless ask questions.
+It's about dancing with moving targets and asking too many questions.
 This sometimes can create disconfort.
 Rob Campell recently shared [this gem on twitter](https://twitter.com/Robertc1970/status/1270012925634392064?s=20)that touchs in the nerve:

 > Strategy is inherently political because strategy is about what is going on in culture and politics is always entrenched in that.
 If some strategists think politics isn't part of culture or culture isn't part of strategy, they've got some really big issues they need to work on.